ybby2020/RDMR/README.md

 # RDMR
-This is an official library, concerning the RDMR model in MICCAI 2025.
+This is an official library concerning the RDMR model in MICCAI 2025.

+coming soon